Episode 162 – How to public speak better than TED Talk speakers

 These were fantastic experiences that have helped me to love the art and science of public speaking.

-If you’re one of the exceptional few that wants to get on stage and be a keynote speaker read on.
+If you’re one of the exceptional few that wants to get into motivational speaking or just get on the stage to speak, read on.

 I hope this helps get you organised for your public speaking affair.